History of Mexico in Timeline

 By 2006, Telmex had expanded its operations to Colombia, Peru, Chile, Argentina, Brazil, Uruguay, and the United States.

-In 2006, Felipe Calderón from the PAN was declared the winner of the presidential election by a narrow margin, leading to contestation and pledges of an "alternative government" by Andrés Manuel López Obrador.
+In 2006, Felipe Calderón from the PAN was declared the winner of the presidential election by a very narrow margin over Andrés Manuel López Obrador, who contested the election.

 In 2006, trade with the United States and Canada accounted for almost 50% of Mexico's exports and 45% of its imports.